birkskyum/maplibre-native-wasm/README.md

-# MapLibre Native - WebAssembly
+# MapLibre Native - WebAssembly compilation

 There are multiple paths to compile MapLibre Native to WebAssembly (WASM), and some even enable running MapLibre Native in the browser.